-Working with the Sheffield City Council team has been absolutely great, they are not only a collaborative authority but are very forward thinking and could lead the way housing delivery is approached in Yorkshire in the future, to ensure the much needed affordable homes are provided quicker, to better quality standards which are more efficient, greener and sustainable for generations to come.
+Working with the Sheffield City Council team has been absolutely great, they are not only a collaborative authority but are very forward thinking and could lead the way in which housing delivery is approached in Yorkshire in the future, to ensure the much needed affordable homes are provided quicker, to better quality standards which are more efficient, greener and sustainable for generations to come.

 It has been a pleasure to be involved in this project and for me the real success here is not just the homes we have delivered in a short timescale but the homes have been constructed in our factory during the COVID-19 pandemic, which is a credit not only to the M-AR team but also the Sheffield City Council Team who we have worked closely with throughout the project, it takes a team effort to do this so thank you to all for your proactive approach in making this happen for the city of Sheffield ”

 The project received capital approval at the council’s Cabinet meeting in March 2020.
-The new homes are expected to be handed over within around 10 months from the start of the initial design work with on site construction works taking approximately 6 months.
+The new affordable homes are expected to be handed over within around 10 months from the start of the initial design work with on site construction works taking approximately 6 months.
 The programme for this site currently indicates that the impact of COVID-19 on the project will be minimal.

 The Sheffield City Council press release can be read here